khofstadter/navigatingthedigitalworld.com/docs/project-management.md

    - Create fleeting and later permanent notes (add #tags and potential links to other parts of your projects).
 4. Take notes (paraphrase as much as possible and reference the source).
 5. Draw logical narratives between your ideas using

+### 4. Reference Management Software
+- Choose one to organize a database of your references (papers, book chapters, conference talks, artwork, performances, websites, etc.).
+- These software programs can generate reference lists in different referencing styles.
+- Consider factors like paid vs free, operating system support, reviews, library support, etc.
+- You can often import and export databases between systems, so you don't have to stick to one forever.
+- Try to add only the literature that you plan to use and avoid hoarding PDFs and links to papers.
+Integrate your new knowledge into your knowledge management system.
+- Consider using a different database (library file often with the .bib extension) for different projects to maintain clarity.
+- E.g., JabRef, Zotero, EndNote and Mendeley.

    - a physical notebook with pens or pencils or (if you think you can use them as figures in your paper)
    - vector-based graphic software (Inkscape, [etc](https://duckduckgo.com/?q=vector+based+graphic+software+compare&t=brave&ia=web).)
    - flowcharts with software ([diagrams.net](https://app.diagrams.net/), [etc](https://duckduckgo.com/?q=flowchart+software+comparision&t=brave&ia=web).)